Baker Street Two-Way Restoration

 Downtown’s roadway network is dominated by one-way streets, which make driving Downtown, particularly for those unfamiliar with the three intersecting street grids, confusing.
 The one-way streets also contribute to congestion, as drivers must loop around to get to their destination.
 Two-way streets, in contrast, help make Downtown easier to navigate and more welcoming to visitors, increasing mobility by offering greater flexibility in routes, and increasing safety by reducing travel speeds with the introduction of on-coming traffic.
 Two-way streets also make the streets more pleasant for walking, thus supporting foot traffic and, in turn, economic development.

-To improve connectivity and navigability Downtown, the plan proposes converting nearly seven miles of existing one-way streets to two-way operations.
+To improve connectivity and navigability Downtown, the plan proposes the restoration of two-way travel to nearly seven miles of existing one-way streets.
 This dramatic shift will fundamentally change the experience of Downtown, transforming corridors that currently feel and function as one-way thoroughfares to urban streets that support a more vibrant street life, which in turn supports economic development.
-Other benefits of two-way conversions include increased flexibility in the road network because drivers will have greater choice in devising their routes; more direct routes between destinations and thus less congestion; reduced confusion for drivers; and slower driving speeds resulting in increased safety for all.
+Other benefits of the two-way restoration include increased flexibility in the road network because drivers will have greater choice in devising their routes; more direct routes between destinations and thus less congestion; reduced confusion for drivers; and slower driving speeds resulting in increased safety for all.

 Key benefits of the project include: